Yekuuun/Process-Injection/README.md

 # BladeRunner 👺

 <strong>This repo contains different well known methods used for process injections on Windows.
-I created this repository due to my interest for c programming using WinAPi and understanding the intern mecanism of these attack methods.</strong>
+I created this repository due to my interest for c programming using WinAi and understanding the intern mecanism of those techniques.</strong>

 ---